 There are many opportunities to participate in research as an undergraduate at Westminster.
 Look through this site and explore both the on campus and off campus possibilities.
 Talk to your professors and find out if there are ways to assist them with their research.
 Westminster College sponsors a number of grants each summer.
 See the links on the left for those applications.
 The Gore family sponsors the Gore Math/Science research grants each summer.
 The Environmental Studies Program sponsors two independent research grants.
 The Center for Civic Engagement and the Environmental Center both offer summer research opportunities, and the Provost's Office sponsors a number of summer research grants.
 In addition, schools, agencies and organizations have programs that pay students to be involved in research.
 The following list has many of those opportunities.
 Be resourceful.
 Try internet searches.
 Look at the undergraduate research web pages at other universities.
 Read descriptions carefully—some have restrictions on who can apply.

 The following list has many opportunities for students to get involved in undergraduate research projects.
 Most of them occur off campus during the summer.
 Pay close attention to eligibility requirements.
-For more information please contact Scott Gust, 801.832.2449, email@example.com.
+For more information please contact Scott Gust (801.832.2449 or email@example.com).

 - NSF searchable database for REU's: research experiences for undergraduates sponsored by the National Science Foundation.

-- The DAAD program is sponsored by the German government--great research program, if you're interested in spending the summer in Germany!
+- The DAAD program: sponsored by the German government—great research program if you're interested in spending the summer in Germany.

 - American Chemical Society international summer research experiences